Beginner's Guide to Homemade Maple Syrup

 Watch the Process: Turning That Sap into Syrup

-The Process: Turning That Sap into Syrup
+The Process: Turning That Sap into Maple Syrup Gold

 - Set up your outside heat source or turn on your kitchen fan and open the windows.
 Rub a little oil around the rim of the vat to keep the sap from bubbling over.